Explore words containing graphemes that make the ‘long o’ sound with this active classroom game that will get your students moving!

 In the English language, multiple letters (and combinations of letters) can be used to make the same sound.

-This is a fun and active resource which enables students to review the most commonly used ‘long o’ graphemes.
+This is a fun and active resource that enables students to review the most commonly used ‘long o’ graphemes.
 During the activity, students move or ‘scoot’ around the classroom as they complete the activities on the task cards.
 They are required to: